hsemple/GISProgramming/_pages/intro_mapwingis.md

 1. Start Visual Studio and Create a new project.

-2. When the windows form appear as shown below, you are ready to start designing your custom application.<br>
+2. When the windows form appear as shown below, you are ready to start designing your custom application.

     ![Image](https://user-images.githubusercontent.com/8826424/82830995-3083bb80-9e85-11ea-977b-9a81db45bb6c.jpg)